microsoft/Dynamics-365-Fraud-Protection-Samples/README.md

 - One stores catalog and shopping cart information.
 - One stores user credential and identity data.

-The first time you run the application, it will seed both databases with data such that you should see products in the store, and you should be able to log in using the `demouser@microsoft.com` and `demoadminuser@microsoft.com` accounts detailed below.
+The first time you run the application, it will seed both databases with data such that you should see products in the store, and be able to log in using the `demouser@microsoft.com` and `demoadminuser@microsoft.com` accounts.
+Details follow.

 ### Additional database updates

 The sample site uses .NET Core Entity Framework migrations.
-To add new migrations:
-1. Open a command prompt in the src/Web folder and execute the following commands:
+To add new migrations, open a command prompt in the src/Web folder, and execute the following commands:
 ```
 dotnet ef migrations add <migration name> -c catalogcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj -o Data/Migrations
 dotnet ef migrations add <migration name> -c appidentitydbcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj -o Identity/Migrations